tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/iOS SDK/快速入门_intl.md

 ### Generate a signature using the permanent keys at the terminal (not recommended)

->!It is not recommend that you use permanent keys to generate a signature at the terminal.
+>It is not recommend that you use permanent keys to generate a signature at the terminal.
 This may cause data leakage.

 Sample code is as follows: